EllenB/better-geo-python/chapters/01_installation_windows.md

 ![Alt text](../images/git_image_39.png)

 This means that your file is being tracked!
+At this point, you can again switch off the "Hidden items"

 Let us bring a change in the file and upload the change in the Github repo.
 In order to do so.
 Open the README.md file by clicking on it: